software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 In Java application, tests implemented and executed with the [JUnit](https://junit.org/junit5/) testing framework.
 JUnit tests are implemented as test classes.
 Test classes can be annoted with the `@SpringBootTest` annotation to access the Spring application context in tests.
 This, for example makes the `@Autowired` annotations work.
 Methods annotated with the `@Test` annotation are the _test methods_, which test a specific _test scenario_.

 Test methods usually share certain common setup code, which should be done before each test method.
 This setup can be put inside a method annotated with the `@BeforeEach` annotation.
-For example here's the `setUp` method for the authentication-example project's [MessageServiceTest](https://github.com/software-development-project-1/authentication-example/blob/main/src/test/java/fi/haagahelia/coolreads/service/MessageServiceTest.java) test class:
+For example here's the `setUp` method for the authentication example project's [MessageServiceTest](https://github.com/software-development-project-1/authentication-example/blob/main/src/test/java/fi/haagahelia/coolreads/service/MessageServiceTest.java) test class:

 ```java
 @SpringBootTest